 You can completely change the definition of the view, including the view columns, the columns in the select list, one or more of the tables being selected in the from clause, the where clause, etc. (see

 DROP VIEW and

-CREATE VIEW statements, except that it does not alter the owner of the view or modify the privileges that have been defined on the specified view.
+INVOKERsecurity model, it does not alter the owner of the view or modify the privileges that have been defined on the specific view.

 Name of the schema in which the view to be altered must already exist.
 The default is the current schema as defined by the

 Name (optionally schema-qualified) of an existing view to be altered.

 An optional list of column names to be used as columns for the view.
 If specified, these names override the column names that would be based on the

 SELECT) which provides the columns and rows of the view.
 If the optional

 column_namelist is not provided when creating the view, the column names defined for the view are the same as the

 column_listincludes a column that is common to multiple joined tables, the column in the